Voters reject amendment for St. George to create its own school district

 ST. GEORGE — After its near-15-year push to separate from the East Baton Rouge Parish School District, Louisiana voters rejected St. George’s effort to create its own school system.

-With about half of the state's 3,722 precincts reporting unofficial returns, Amendment 2 was failing by a 3-to-2 margin.
-It was faring even worse in East Baton Rouge Parish, trailing 70-30.
+With about all of the state's 3,722 precincts reporting unofficial returns, Amendment 2 was failing 69% to 31%.
+It fared even worse in East Baton Rouge Parish, trailing 70-30.

 Under the proposal, the governor would’ve appointed an initial school board and superintendent, with the district up and running for the 2027 school year.

-EBR Schools Superintendent LaMont Cole issued a statement saying he believes the community "took
+EBR Schools Superintendent LaMont Cole issued a statement saying he believes the community "took this decision very seriously."

 "This is not a moment for division or celebration at anyone’s expense; it is an opportunity to listen, reflect and move forward in a way that keeps students at the center of every decision we make."